munificent/craftinginterpreters/book/control-flow.md

 ## While Loops

 Lox features two looping control flow statements, `while` and `for`.
-The `while` loop is the simpler one so we'll start there.
+The `while` loop is the simpler one, so we'll start there.
 Its grammar is the same as in C.

 ```ebnf
 statement      → exprStmt